 - Contact – information about the film of the first encounter Martu people had with non-Martu people in the 1960's.

-Creators: Big Black Dog Communications Pty Ltd, et al.
+Creators: Big Black Dog Communications Pty Ltd, and Kathryn Wells.